archi-netizen/ai-korp-neural-archives/governance-framework/README.md

 for responsible use in AEC and brand design practice.

 ### Article 50 — Transparency and Disclosure
-Certain AI-generated content must be disclosed as such to end users.
+*Applicable from 2 August 2026.* Certain AI-generated content must be disclosed as such to end users.

 **AI-KORP response:** The Ripeness axis operationalises disclosure requirements.
 A Stored ● classification confirms that the output has been